 Newfoundland and Labrador's Personal Health Information Act.

-Furthermore, an organisation may be subject to industry-specific legislation or industry standards (such as those that apply to the payment cards industry and federally regulated financial institutions).
+Furthermore, an organisation may be subject to industry-specific legislation or industry standards (such as those that apply to public sector entities, the payment cards industry and federally regulated financial institutions).

 This article does not cover: